Actively Recruiting

 - Active parasitic infection

-- History of malignancy within 5 years, except certain skin or cervical cancers
+- History of cancer within 5 years except certain skin or cervical cancers

 - Any condition posing undue risk as judged by the investigator

-- For eosinophilic gastrointestinal disease: active Helicobacter pylori infection, certain gastrointestinal diseases or surgeries, or esophageal strictures preventing endoscope passage
+- For eosinophilic gastrointestinal disease: active Helicobacter pylori infection, history of certain gastrointestinal diseases or surgeries, or esophageal strictures preventing endoscope passage

 AI-Screening